 These Group and Company financial statements are presented in U.S. dollars and all values are rounded to the nearest thousand (\$ '000), except where otherwise indicated, this being the reporting currency of the Group.
-They are prepared on the historical cost basis, except for the measurement at fair value on date of grant of share options, the UK defined benefit pension plan and certain deferred contingent consideration payable on acquisitions.
-Accounting policies are applied consistently with the prior year.
+They are prepared on the historical cost basis, except for the measurement at fair value on date of grant of share options, the UK defined benefit pension plan and certain contingent consideration payable on acquisitions.
+Accounting policies are applied consistently with the prior year, except for the changes in accounting policies as noted below: